RoboCup-SSL/grSim/README.md

 -----

 Receiving data from grSim is exactly like receiving from [SSL-Vision](http://code.google.com/p/ssl-vision) using Google Protobuf library
 Sending data to Simulator is also possible using Google Protobuf.
 Sample clients are included in [clients](./clients) folder.
-The compilation procedure is like grSim itself.
-There is also a Java client available in the client folder.
+There are two clients available, qt-based and Java-based.
+The native client is compiled during the grSim compilation.
+To compile the Java client, please consult client's `README` file.

 Changelog
 ---------